 13. Voice to text option missing in Gboard

 Google voice to text is a god sent for writers like us.
 Great ideas come when I’m walking in the park, or just laying down in my bed and when that happens, I use Google text to voice to quickly write it down.
 But after a recent update from Google Keyboard to Gboard, the voice-to-text was gone.
-Initially, I though Google has removed this feature, but after a bit of tinker, I got it back.
+Initially, I thought Google has removed this feature, but after a bit of tinker, I got it back.

 Make sure Google app is installed and update.
 Now go to Settings > Language & Input > Current Keyboard > Choose Keyboard > Enable Google Voice Typing.